prashantacharya/learnathon/technical.md

 * Developed to overcome drawback of **C programming**
 * **Unity** was developed through it

 A career with C++ involves developing desktop applications, especially performance-intensive tasks.
-Youíll find C++ in a wide range of applicationsñ from GUI application to 3D graphics for a game to real-time mathematical solutions.
+You‚Äôll find C++ in a wide range of applications‚Äì from GUI application to 3D graphics for a game to real-time mathematical solutions.

 #### Conclusion

 That concludes the list of top five programming languages you should consider learning in 2019.
 If you like what you read, share your knowledge with the community.

-If you need any help from me I will be always there for You just Mail me **crpoudyal@gmail.com** Thank you for being here and keep learningÖ
+If you need any help from me I will be always there for You just Mail me **crpoudyal@gmail.com** Thank you for being here and keep learning‚Ä¶

 **" Though Your Career started as beginner but you need to work through market demand.. "**